About The Neighbourhood Food Hub

-Simply put, the Neighbourhood Food Hub seeks to connect people to fresh, healthy food and celebrate community through learning and access to local services.
+The Neighbourhood Food Hub seeks to connect people to fresh, nutritious food and celebrate community through learning and access to local services.
 Working with our partner organizations and local food champions, The Neighbourhood Food Hub aims to become a welcoming gathering space, open to all, of learning, community, access to healthy food, and a place to eat together.

 Where Are We Now?

 In response to Covid-19, the Neighbourhood Food Hub is mobilizing all efforts to provide fresh food to both the Glen Rhodes Food Bank and the Coxwell-Gerrard community.